affaridev/generate-email/README.md

 ```
 cd ~/Downloads/affari_buildingmd-email-sig/
 ```
-IF affari_buildingmd-email-sig is NOT the name of that directory, then you will need to use this command and replace [NAME_OF_THE_DIRECTORY] with the directory name.
+If affari_buildingmd-email-sig is NOT the name of that directory, then you will need to use this command and replace [NAME_OF_THE_DIRECTORY] with the directory name.
 ```
 cd ~/Downloads/[NAME_OF_THE_DIRECTORY]
 ```